thib76X/MyResumeTH/README.md

 ## **Release date:**
 The works will be released every two weeks (sunday) and begin the 1rst July, sometimes i'll release it during the week if i got inpiration XD.
 Holydays: AUGUST-SEPTEMBER 28th 2019
+Family Event, so any release: 27 October 2019

 PS:
 List of my source: